Guide to STAR Measures

 Lessons Learned

-Success required multi-year sustained investment, organizational culture change, and alignment of financial incentives across all stakeholders.23,24
+Success required multi-year sustained investment, organizational culture change, and alignment of incentives across all stakeholders.
+Leadership commitment, continuous measurement, and consistent member engagement were identified as essential for maintaining 5-star performance over successive rating cycles.

 Case Study 2: Comprehensive Care for Joint Replacement (CJR) Integration